 What is green curry paste?
 Green curries are popular in Thai cuisine, and the foundational flavoring is, not surprisingly, green curry paste.
 It’s made from a blend of green chiles, garlic, lemongrass, and spices.
 If you buy green curry paste, read labels to make sure there are no fish or shrimp ingredients.
 If you have more time, you can also make your own green curry paste.
 Look for it in the Asian foods section of your supermarket or natural foods store.

 Recipe and photos are from The Student Vegan Cookbook by Hannah Kaminsky, ©2021 Quarto Publishing Group USA.
 Reprinted by permission.
+See more about the book following the recipe box.

 - 1 tablespoon olive oil